gabicfa/renderman-mug/README.md

 it output_filtered.exr
 ```

-This will create a new file named output_denoised.exr containing the denoised image.
+This will create a new file named output_filtered.exr containing the denoised image.

 ## Customization